-Salary: The Bureau of Labor Statistics (BLS) estimated that the average pay for accountants in May 2017 was $69,350 per year.
+- Salary: The Bureau of Labor Statistics (BLS) estimated that the average pay for accountants in May 2018 was $70,500 per year.

-Job Outlook: The BLS estimated there were about 1,397,700 accounting jobs in the U.S. economy and projected growth of 10% through 2026 – faster than the national average.
+- Job Outlook: The BLS estimated there were about 1,397,700 accounting jobs in the U.S. economy and projected growth of 10% through 2026, faster than the national average.

 Actuaries calculate the financial cost of risk in order for companies to estimate the potential impact of various events.
 They use statistical models, mathematics, and financial theories to conduct analyses.
 Actuaries work mostly for insurance companies and consulting entities.

-Salary: Actuaries earned an average salary of $101,560 in May 2017, according to the BLS.
+- Salary: Actuaries earned an average salary of $102,880 in May 2018, according to the BLS.

-Job Outlook: The BLS estimated that there were about 23,600 actuarial jobs in the U.S. and projected a much greater-than-average growth rate of 22% through 2026.
+- Job Outlook: The BLS estimated that there were about 23,600 actuarial jobs in the U.S. and projected a much greater-than-average growth rate of 22% through 2026.

 Financial analysts provide input to businesses and individuals regarding decisions about investments, such as stocks, bonds, and mutual funds.
 They analyze companies, industries, and economic trends to help decision makers anticipate financial risks and opportunities.

-Salary: Financial analysts earned an average of $84,300 in May 2017, according to the BLS.
+- Salary: Financial analysts earned an average of $85,660 in May 2018, according to the BLS.

-Job Outlook: The BLS estimated that there were about 296,100 financial analyst jobs in the American economy and projected a faster-than-average growth rate of 11% through 2026 for these jobs.
+- Job Outlook: The BLS estimated that there were about 296,100 financial analyst jobs in the American economy and projected a faster-than-average growth rate of 11% through 2026 for these jobs.

 Credit analysts investigate the creditworthiness of potential borrowers and estimate the likelihood of default, if loans are issued.
 Their analyses help banks, credit unions, and credit card companies to set rates and determine loan approvals.